-- All Staff Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families has a role to play. - All staff have responsibility to provide a safe environment in which children can learn. - All staff should be aware of systems within College which support safeguarding. - All staff should be prepared to identify children who may benefit from Early Help, or who are suffering or likely to suffer significant harm. - All staff should be aware of the early help process and understand their role in it. - All staff have a responsibility to take appropriate action as described in this policy, working with other services as needed. - All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, at induction.
+- Safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone who comes into contact with children and their families has a role to play. - All staff have responsibility to provide a safe environment in which children can learn. - All staff should be aware of systems within college which support safeguarding. - All staff should be prepared to identify children who may benefit from Early Help, or who are suffering or likely to suffer significant harm. - All staff should be aware of the early help process and understand their role in it. - All staff should be alert to the need for Early Help for any child who is at risk of being withdrawn from college. - All staff have a responsibility to take appropriate action as described in this policy, working with other services as needed. - All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, at induction.
 The training should be regularly updated.
-(KCSiE 2023, Para 124) - All staff should know the signs of abuse and neglect, as well as specific safeguarding issues such as signs of radicalisation. - All staff should know what to do if a child tells them they are being abused, exploited, or neglected. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+(KCSiE 2023, Para 124) - All staff should know the signs of abuse, neglect and exploitation, as well as specific safeguarding issues such as signs of radicalisation. - All staff should know what to do if a child tells them they are being abused, exploited, or neglected. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 This should not prevent staff from having a professional curiosity and speaking to the designated safeguarding lead if they have concerns about a child.
-KCSiE 2023. - All staff working directly with children must read at least Part one, those staff who do not work directly with children must read Annex A, of KCSiE 2023.
+KCSiE 2024. - All staff working directly with children must read at least Part one, those staff who do not work directly with children must read Annex A, of KCSiE 2024.